unleashy/koota/VM.md

 At all times, the virtual machine is at a memory address or _offset_, which is an unsigned 16-bit number (aka C `unsigned short`).
 The offset points to a memory location; therefore, the maximum amount of memory possible is 64 KiB (65536 bytes), which should be enough for any reasonable pattern.
+In every occasion, this offset is encoded big-endian.

 The virtual machine’s starting offset is always `0x0000`.